anhdanggit/MiEdu-Analytics/Tutorials/5-Analytics Frameworks.md

-> Where the [[Metrics Design]] come from?
+> Where the [[4-Metrics Design]] come from?
 This part will provide some common frameworks to design set of KPIs for (almost) any business model.
 With metrics as the ingredients, analytics techniques come to place to explain the relationship between the metrics, to uncover the hidden patterns and trends.

 ## Lean Analytics Cycle
 ![[tutorial5.2.png]]